 Best Kid-Friendly Museums in Northern New Jersey

 When bad weather hits, a trip to a museum can be a great cure for cabin fever.
-Northern New Jersey is home to world-class museums, including Liberty Science Center and the Newark Museum, where kids can study the stars at a planetarium, learn about dinosaurs that once roamed New Jersey, create their own works of art, meet animals, make music, and much more.
+Northern New Jersey is home to world-class museums, including Liberty Science Center and the Newark Museum of Art, where kids can study the stars at a planetarium, learn about dinosaurs that once roamed New Jersey, create their own works of art, meet animals, make music, and much more.

 Aviation Hall of Fame of New Jersey – Teterboro

 Learn all about flying at this museum adjacent to Teterboro Airport.
 You'll see various aircraft, helicopters, the first American hovercraft, and even a rocket engine.
-An interactive exhibit titled "Fundamentals of Flight" focuses on aerodynamics; a special Dare to Fly program for ages 8–15 expands on the topic.
-Kids will love Open Cockpit Weekends (check website for upcoming events), where they can climb into different aircraft for a firsthand feel of what it's like to be a pilot.
-You can also hold a party here. $9 per adult, $8 per child (Open Cockpit day rate $12 for adults and $9 for kids).
-Closed Mondays.
+An interactive exhibit titled "Fundamentals of Flight" focuses on aerodynamics; a unique Dare to Fly program for ages 8–15 expands on the topic.
+Kids love Open Cockpit Weekends (check the website for upcoming events), where they can climb into different aircraft for a first-hand feel of what it's like to be a pilot.
+You can also hold a party here.

 Liberty Hall Museum – Union

 This historic home, built in 1772, was home to New Jersey's first elected governor, William Livingston.
-The Victorian mansion now houses 50 rooms full of antique furniture, toys, tools, textiles and ceramics.
-It's a living history museum, meaning you can stroll through the bedrooms, dining room, garage, etc., to see what it was like to live back in that era.
-There are also a variety of tours you can take, with topics ranging from the landscaped gardens to the family's luxury travel.
-While the museum is closed for regular visits in January and February, there are some fun special programs available, such as a Doctor Seuss birthday party and a Valentine party for moms and sons. $14 per adult, $10 per child, children under 3 are free.
-Open Friday–Sunday in March; open Wednesday–Sunday from April–December.
+The Victorian mansion now houses 50 rooms full of antique furniture, toys, tools, textiles, and ceramics.
+It's a living history museum, meaning you can stroll through the bedrooms, dining room, garage, etc., to see what it was like to live in its era.
+There are also various tours you can take, with topics ranging from the landscaped gardens to the family's luxury travel.
+While the museum is closed for regular visits in January and February, there are some fun special programs available, such as a Doctor Seuss' birthday party and a Valentine's Day party for mothers and sons.

 Liberty Science Center – Jersey City

-It's virtually impossible to experience everything Liberty Science Center has to offer in just one day.
+It's virtually impossible to experience everything the Liberty Science Center has to offer in just one day.
 This interactive learning museum, located in Liberty State Park, boasts four floors of exhibits and experiences.
 A kids' lab allows budding scientists to conduct experiments.
-The Infinity Climber (shown above) is a one-of-a-kind suspended play space.
+The Infinity Climber is a one-of-a-kind suspended play space.
 Inside I Explore, 2–5-year-olds can send balls whooshing through pneumatic tubes, build and test race cars, play with a giant light wall, and scoop and pour rice to their hearts' content.
-See a movie or laser show in LSC's IMAX and 3D theaters, visit the planetarium, and check out rotating exhibits like Angry Birds Universe.
+See a movie or laser show in LSC's IMAX and 3D theaters, visit the planetarium, and check out rotating exhibits.
 Grab a bite at Cafe Skylines, or visit one of the family-friendly restaurants nearby.
-LSC also hosts birthday parties and overnight camp-ins. $24.99 – $34.99 per adult, $19.99 – $27.99 per child (ages 2–12), depending on whether you choose basic admission or add-on movie options and entrance to premium exhibits.
-Additional fees apply for special programs.
-Closed Mondays.
+LSC also hosts birthday parties and overnight camp-ins.

-There is much for kids to do and learn at the Montclair Museum of Art, including tours.
-Photo courtesy of MAM
+There is much for kids to do and learn at the Montclair Museum of Art.

 Montclair Art Museum – Montclair

 The Montclair Art Museum is a great place to introduce kids to visual arts.
-Its education department offers a variety of programs that help children learn about and enjoy the art in the museum's collections and exhibits.
+Its education department offers various programs that help children learn about and enjoy the art in the museum's collections and exhibits.
 These programs include guided tours, themed art projects, storytimes, films, and other activities.
-The Family Learning Lab (closed until February 8, 2020), in the third-floor lobby, is a place where kids and families can hang out and do interactive projects during museum hours.
+The Family Learning Lab, in the third-floor lobby, is a place where kids and families can hang out and do interactive projects during museum hours.
 CREATEabilities, on the second Wednesday of each month, offers pre-K and early elementary-aged kids a guided tour of the museum, storytelling, art projects, and more.
 The Drop-In Studio, held each Sunday, is another way to explore the materials and processes used in current exhibitions in a hands-on way.
 Both are great ways to get creative with your kids and meet other families.
-Various special events include art activities, live music, and more. $12 per adult, free for kids under 12. *Admission is FREE through February 7, 2020; non-members must pay $6 fee for Drop-In Studio on Sundays.
-Closed Mondays and Tuesdays.
+Various special events include art activities, live music, and more.

 Thomas Edison National Historical Park – West Orange

 Travel back in time and discover where America's greatest inventor changed the modern world.
 Visitors can walk through Edison's library, machine shop, chemistry lab, music room, and more.
-And don't miss the Black Maria, an exact replica of the world's first movie studio, built in 1893. $15 per person; kids under 16 are free.
-Closed Mondays and Tuesdays.
+And don't miss the Black Maria, a replica of the world's first movie studio, built in 1893.

-This post was originally 2016 published in and has been updated since.
+All photos courtesy of their respective venues.
+This post was originally 2016 published in and has since been updated.